-The 2011 assessment update will use Method 3 for all final estimates of catch removals.
-Total landings estimated in terms of weight track closely with the numbers-based estimates of landings (Fig. A.53).
+The SAW 53 assessment update will use Method 3 for all final estimates of catch removals.
+Total landings estimated in terms of weight track closely with the numbers-based estimates of landings (Fig. A.54).
 Since 1997, there has been a proportional increase in the weight-based estimates relative to numbers due to incremental increases in the recreational minimum retention size.
-The numbers-based estimates of recreational landings were converted to numbers at age using ALK borrowed from the NEFSC survey which include age information collected from the inshore strata.
-It was felt that inclusion of the inshore strata provided a better spatial overlap compared to the use of just the offshore strata (Fig. A.54).
-Recreational landings at age show similar trends with respect to the impacts of increasing minimum retention sizes (Fig. A.55).
+The numbers-based estimates of recreational landings were converted to numbers-at-age using ALKs borrowed from the NEFSC survey which include age information collected from the inshore strata.
+The inclusion of the inshore strata provided a better spatial overlap with the recreational fishery compared to the use of just the offshore strata (Fig. A.55).
+Recreational landings-at-age show similar trends with respect to the impacts of increasing minimum retention sizes (Fig. A.56).
 Like the commercial landings, older ages are absent from the recreational landings throughout much of the 1990s.

-Recreational Discards
+Recreational discards

 In previous Gulf of Maine cod assessments, recreational discards have been reported, but they have not been included in the catch-at-age.
-The primary reason was that there has historically been no length sampling of discarded component of the recreational fishery, and thus no information to convert the total recreation discard estimates (B2 catch).
-The largest fraction of discards is attributed to the party/charter mode in areas >3 miles offshore and the private/rental mode, which has seen an increasing trend in the fraction taken >3 miles offshore (Table A.31).
+The primary reason was that there has historically been no length sampling of discarded component of the recreational fishery, and thus no information to convert the total recreational discard estimates (B2 catch) to estimates of discards-at-age.
+The largest fraction of discards is attributed to the party/charter mode in areas that are greater than 3 miles from shore and the private/rental mode, which has seen an increasing trend in the fraction taken more than 3 miles from shore (Table A.31).
 Beginning in 2005 direct sampling of cod discards from party boats began in the Gulf of Maine (i9 sampling; Table A.32).
-Sampling intensities have averaged approximately 200 mt of discards per 100 lengths sampled; slightly higher compared to the length sampling of recreational landings during the same period.
+Sampling intensities have averaged approximately 200 mt of discards per 100 lengths sampled which is slightly higher relative to the length sampling of recreational landings during the same period.

-With increases in the minimum recreational retention sizes, the contribution of recreational discards to total recreational catch has been increasing over time (Fig. A.56).
+With increases in the minimum recreational retention sizes, the contribution of recreational discards to total recreational catch has been increasing over time (Fig. A.57).
 Currently, recreational discards are approximately double the recreational landings in terms of numbers.
-Because of the increasing importance of recreational discards over time the NDDWG felt it was valuable to attempt a hindcast of recreational discards using the available length frequency information and a variant of the survey filter method used to hindcast commercial discards.
-Unlike commercial discards, estimates on the magnitude of recreational discards were already available.
+Because of the increasing importance of recreational discards over time the NDDWG concluded it was worthwhile to attempt a hindcast of recreational discards using the available length frequency information and a variant of the survey filter method was used to hindcast commercial discards.
+Unlike commercial discards, estimates on the magnitude of recreational discards in terms of total numbers were already available from the MRFSS survey.
 The survey filter method was needed only to construct the length frequency distribution of the recreational discard catch back in time.
 Similar to commercial discards, the assumption was made that all discarding was done due to minimum retention sizes.
-This assumption appears to be valid for the recreational fishery, with almost no discarding of legal-sized fish occurring in the 2005 - 2010 period (Fig. A.57).
-Using the alternate-tow approach used for commercial discards a gear selectivity ogive was constructed (Fig. A.58).
-Comparing the survey-filter length frequency distributions to the observed length frequency distributions showed close agreement (Fig. A.59).
-Applying the survey filter method back to 1981 (start of the length sampling of recreational landings) yielded the length distributions shown in Fig. A.60.
-The same NEFSC survey ALK applied to the recreational landings was used for the recreational discards resulting in the discard-at-age patterns shown in Figure A.61.
+This assumption appears to be valid for the recreational fishery, with almost no discarding of legal-sized fish occurring in the 2005 - 2010 period (Fig. A.58).
+Using the alternate-tow approach used for commercial discards, a gear selectivity ogive was constructed (Fig. A.59).
+Comparing the survey-filter length frequency distributions to the observed length frequency distributions showed close agreement (Fig. A.60).
+Applying the survey filter method back to 1981 (start of the length sampling of recreational landings) yielded the length distributions shown in Fig. A.61.
+The same NEFSC survey ALKs applied to the recreational landing was used for the recreational discards resulting in the discard-at-age patterns shown in Figure A.62.